itsxwang/software-development/Computer-Science-Core/OS/Linux/linuxFIleTypes.md

     Contain any kind of data, such as text, images, or programs.

 2. **Directories**
-    Contain references to other files and directories.
+    Contain references to other files and directories.\
+A directory is a special type of file that contains a list of filenames and their corresponding inode numbers.
+Each entry in a directory maps a filename to an inode, allowing the filesystem to locate the file's metadata and data blocks.

 3. **Symbolic links**
     Special files that point to other files or directories.